-Investors including Colony Capital LLC, KKR & Co., Och-Ziff Capital Management Group LLC (OZM) and Two Harbors Investment Corp.
-(TWO) have been accelerating purchases of foreclosed homes to offer as rentals, or raising funds for buying properties.
+Investors including Colony Capital LLC, KKR & Co., Och-Ziff Capital Management Group LLC (OZM:US) and Two Harbors Investment Corp.
+(TWO:US) have been accelerating purchases of foreclosed homes to offer as rentals, or raising funds for buying properties.
 The Federal Reserve said in a January paper that government encouragement for the business could help a housing market that’s now showing signs of recovering after its worst real-estate slump since the 1930s.

 The overseer of Fannie Mae and Freddie Mac told lawmakers last month the taxpayer-supported companies will continue with bulk sales of foreclosed homes that can fuel the industry after initial auctions by Fannie Mae.
 Washington-based Fannie Mae owned 109,266 of foreclosed single-family properties as of June 30, after seizing 91,483 in the first half of the year and selling 100,745, according to a securities filing.